Version 2.2, January 2020, Build 1148

 Please note:Despite the similar name, CVX Research, Inc. does not develop or support the R package called cvxr.
 The offerings below are strictly for the MATLAB package only.

 Important note: CVX is not supported on Octave, and we unfortunately do not have the bandwidth to help you make it work.
 But this post on the CVX Forum is collecting some initial user progress.

 |All platforms (v1.22)||cvx-1.22.zip||cvx-1.22.tar.gz||✓||✓|

 Which package should I download?

-For most users, a Full package will be the right choice.
+For most users, a Standard bundle will be the right choice.
 These include all of the supported solvers available for your platform.

-The Redistributable packages are appropriate if you do not intend to use a commercial solver, or if you wish to distribute CVX with your application, under the CVX Standard License (v2.0) or the GPLv2 (v1.22).
+The Redistributable bundle is appropriate if you do not intend to use a commercial solver, or if you wish to distribute CVX with your application, under the CVX Standard License (v2.0) or the GPLv2 (v1.22).

 Please note that the use of Gurobi and MOSEK require a CVX Professional license key.
 In addition, Gurobi requires a separate license key obtained directly from Gurobi Optimization.
 Without these licenses, the Full package still provides full functionality with the free solvers SeDuMi and SDPT3, so there is no harm in downloading the Full package even if you do not intend to use the commercial solvers.

 For most platforms, installation is relatively simple: unpack the distribution to an empty directory, and then run